F5Networks/f5-ci-docs/docs/marathon/mctlr-app-install.rst

    Documentation manually tested with:

-   Mesos 1.0.3, Marathon 1.3.9; Ubuntu 16.04; ASP v1.0.0; marathon-asp-ctlr v1.0.0
+   - Mesos 1.0.3, Marathon 1.3.9; Ubuntu 16.04

 .. _install-mctlr:

 Install the BIG-IP Controller - Marathon
 ========================================

 The |mctlr-long| installs as a Marathon `Application`_.
 You can do this via the Marathon REST API, or via the `Marathon Web Interface`_.

 Initial Setup
 -------------